michaelc143/letterboxdSpinner/README.md

 ## Using python script

-To run the python script, run the following command:
+To run the flask server, run the following command:

 ```bash
 python3 letterboxd_spinner.py